KirtanJhaveri/PursuitProtocol/readme.md

 - [Dependencies](#dependencies)

 ## Overview:
-This project implements a Police vs. Thief game played on graphs, leveraging Scala, Akka HTTP, and employing microservice architecture.
+This project implements a Police vs. Thief game played on graphs, leveraging Scala, Akka HTTP.
 The game focuses on strategic movements of Police and Thief characters within a graph-based environment.

 ### How the Game Works :
 The thief and police hit their respective endpoints to get the information about their state or in other words their current position in the game/graph until one of them meets the winning or losing conditions.